 - Change of (addition/deletion) authorized reseller

 - Deletion of a SIN number that is no longer being used.

-We encourage you to call us to briefly plan of this year’s modification so that you can avoid the unpleasantness mentioned above and can start reaping some of the benefits of updating your GSA schedule items.
+We encourage you to call us to briefly plan this year’s modification so that you can avoid the unpleasantness mentioned above and can start reaping some of the benefits of updating your GSA schedule items.
 We urge you to avoid waiting till June or later to submit modification requests.
-Many vendors submit modification requests at that time in anticipation of end of fiscal year spending and the backlog and delays can be significant.
-If you want to get your share of end of year spending in August and September, plan now so you can avoid those delays.
+Many vendors submit modification requests at that time in anticipation of end-of-fiscal year spending and the backlog and delays can be significant.
+If you want to get your share of end-of-year spending in August and September, plan now so you can avoid those delays.

-And one final suggestion, if you contract is due to expire sometime this year, then get everything in order and do your modifications early, as you are precluded from doing some modifications during the Option to Renew period.
+And one final suggestion, if your contract is due to expire sometime in the next 18 months, then get everything in order and do your modifications early, as you are precluded from doing some modifications during the Option to Renew period.